abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 develop over time, it is the effort we put forth right here and right now, seeing our reactions and habits just as they arise that allows us to change our perceptions and understand our human experience.
-If we keep on putting it off or spend time regretting all the things we did in the past or project into the future without paying attention to right here and now, then we’ve missed the opportunity to make a genuine change in our present experience.
+If we keep on putting it off, spending time regretting all the things we did in the past, or projecting into the future without paying attention to right here and now, then we’ve missed the opportunity to make a genuine change in our present experience.
 Realization and genuine shifts of perspective don’t occur somewhere off in the distant future.
 They occur right now in this moment.

 # Nourishing the Spiritual Faculties